10-6-pursuit/project-student-dashboard/README.md

 https://alexandraperez-studentdashboardproject.netlify.app/

 ## Installation
-Follow these steps to run the application locally:
+Follow these steps to run the application locally

-1. Clone the repository:
+1. Clone the repository

-2. Navigate to the project directory:
+2. Navigate to the project directory

-3. Install dependencies:
+3. Install dependencies

-4. Start the development server:
+4. Start the development server